 Second, the type of analysis appropriate for rules issued by the independent regulatory agencies may differ from the analysis needed for most of the rules issued by the regulatory agencies subject to OMB review under Executive Order 12866.
 Many of the regulations promulgated by the independent agencies are economic regulations, rather than social regulations.
 While the objective of the analysis is the same for both cases (that is, identifying the social welfare effects due to the regulation), the analysis for economic rules will likely focus primarily on the regulation's impact on the operation of the regulated markets (such as the effects on competition, entry, and the quality of the products offered).
 In addition, a number of rules issued by the independent agencies are "fee" rules to raise revenues to support agency regulatory activity.
-For example, ten of twelve major rules issued by the Nuclear Regulatory Commission over the past ten years were fee rules where the agency reported to GAO information on the estimated fees.
+For example, ten of twelve major rules issued by the Nuclear Regulatory Commission over the past ten years were fee rules where the agency reported to GAO information on the estimated fees but not on other benefits and costs of the program.